Xinjiang Province, Republic of China

-Xinjiang Province (新疆省 (Xīnjiāng Shěng)) or Sinkiang Province was a province of the Republic of China.
-First set up as a province in 1884 by the Qing dynasty, it was replaced in 1955 by the Xinjiang Uygur Autonomous Region of the People's Republic of China.
-The original provincial government was relocated to Taipei as the Sinkiang Provincial Government Office (新疆省政府辦事處) until its dissolution in 1992.
+Xinjiang Province (新疆省 (Xīnjiāng Shěng)) or Sinkiang Province was a province of the Republic of China (ROC) from 1912 to 1992.
+Its existence was nominal after the ROC's defeat in the Chinese Civil War and the subsequent incorporation of Xinjiang into the People's Republic of China (PRC) in 1949.
+The provincial government relocated to Taipei and was reorganized as the Sinkiang Provincial Government Office (新疆省政府辦事處), but it was without administrative function.
+In the PRC, Xinjiang Province was replaced by the Xinjiang Uyghur Autonomous Region in 1955.

 Administration

 The province inherited the borders of the Qing dynasty province, bordering Kansu, Tsinghai, the Mongol Area, Tibet Area and the countries Soviet Union, Afghanistan, India and Pakistan.
 The claimed boundaries of the province included all of today's Xinjiang and parts of Mongolia, Tajikistan, Afghanistan and Pakistan.